elysiajs/documentation/docs/validation/schema-type.md

 | /id/a?name=Elysia | ✅ | ❌ |
 | /id/a?alias=Elysia | ❌ | ❌ |

-When schema is provided, type will be infered from the schema automatically, and generate an OpenAPI type for Swagger documentation generation, leaving out redudant task of providing type manually.
+When schema is provided, type will be inferred from the schema automatically, and generate an OpenAPI type for Swagger documentation generation, leaving out redundant task of providing type manually.

 ## Body